You are viewing a story from harrypotterfanfiction.com

-"What you said before was true.
+"What you said before is true.
 I threw you to the mob when I had the chance.
 I'd do it again."

 An anger throbs in his fingertips.
 I'd forgotten, with all his smirking the past few days, that he might genuinely care.
 "That doesn't mean that..."
 He never finishes the sentence.